stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

 For encapsulation purposes, we may wish to decree that `partition` is an implementation detail of `quicksort` and should not be called from any other function.
 In other words, we want to forbid any edges to `partition` in the call graph except the one from `quicksort`.
 How should a programmer express a policy like that?

 Of course, most programming languages already have a mechanism for information hiding—if not several!
 For example, [scoping](https://en.wikipedia.org/wiki/Scope_\(computer_science\)) allows a programmer to write local definitions which are only accessible to part of the program.
 Object-oriented programmers may also think of [access modifiers](https://docs.oracle.com/javase/tutorial/java/javaOO/accesscontrol.html) like `public`, `private`, and `protected`, or the concept of "[friend classes](https://en.cppreference.com/w/cpp/language/friend)" in C++.
 Functional programmers may think of [module systems](https://jozefg.bitbucket.io/posts/2015-01-08-modules.html) or [existential quantification](https://groups.seas.harvard.edu/courses/cs152/2014sp/lectures/lec17-existential.pdf).
 Are all these language features particular instances of a more general theory?
-I will attempt to answer this question in the affirmative.
+I will attempt to answer this question in the affirmative by introducing a theory of *admissibility graphs*.

 As abstract mathematical objects, admissibility graphs are not specifically about encapsulation in computer programs.
 For example, a cloud computing provider might consider using admissibility graphs as a form of [identity and access management](https://en.wikipedia.org/wiki/Identity_management), a network engineer might use an admissibility graph to specify firewall policies, or a document collaboration application might use admissibility graphs to represent sharing settings.